 Look for a vendor that offers different types of contracts, such as fixed price, T&M, and dedicated development team.
 Thus you will be able to choose the one that suits your business requirements and to benefit from collaboration with an outsourcing team the most.

-There are three main cooperation models for setting up a team: an extended team, a managed team, and an outsourced team.
+There are three main cooperation models for setting up a team: an extended team, a managed team, and an outsource development team.
 Each of these models has its characteristics and work for different purposes, which should be considered.
 Learn more about the cooperation models here.

 Also, as McKinsey recommends, it is a good idea to diversify your vendors and have several outsourcing partners in different countries. .